Asian markets wobble as US, China trade jibes over trade

 Investors have been fleeing to safer holdings all month.
 The shift to utilities and bonds quickened earlier in May after the U.S. and China broke off negotiations.
 The U.S. then pushed more tariffs on Chinese goods along with a ban on technology sales.
 That prompted retaliatory tariffs from China and threats over supply flows of rare earths and other key resources.

 The flight to safe havens has pushed the Japanese yen strongly higher against the U.S. dollar.
-On Monday the dollar was trading at 108.11 yen, down from 108.28 yen late Friday.
-Last week, the dollar had been trading at about 110 yen.
+On Monday the dollar was trading at 108.26 yen, down from 108.28 yen late Friday.
+Until late last week, the dollar had been trading at about 110 yen.

 Increasing uncertainty over the economic outlook has drawn energy futures sharply lower.